jimeh/common-flow/common-flow.md

   in to `master`.
 - New releases are created by committing a version bump commit directly to `master`, and then tagging that commit with the version.

-Branch types:

-- Master Branch - Should always be deployable / usable, is considered "bleeding edge", and must be named `master`.
-- Change Branches - Any branch that introduces changes (new feature, bug fix, etc), should be created off of `master`, and must have a descriptive name.
-- Maintenance Branches - Used to maintain old versions, and should follow a `stable-X.Y` naming pattern, where `X` is MAJOR version and `Y` is MINOR version.